yaolingling/docs/docs/tutorials/vagrant-workflow.rst

 For example, when you connect the green condition indicator of task A to the trigger indicator for Task B: when task A has succeeded, then task B is triggered.

-1. Connect the blue condition indicator of the set-boot-pxe task to the trigger indicator of the reboot task: whether the set-boot-pxe task is successful or not, the reboot task is triggered
+1. Connect the green condition indicator of the set-boot-pxe task to the trigger indicator of the reboot task: whether the set-boot-pxe task is successful or not, the reboot task is triggered

 .. image:: ../_static/workflow_op19.png
      :height: 180